 A permanent life policy can be a good fit for people with complex financial needs, including:

-Those who have maxed out other retirement accounts and need an additional vehicle for tax-deferred savings
+People who have maximized contributions to retirement accounts and need an additional vehicle for tax-deferred growth

 People with special needs children or other lifelong dependents